Ptolemaic d20

-So nearly 3 years ago one of my customers (I do apologies, but I can’t remember her name for the life of me, and the message has been long since buried) put me in touch with the Metropolitan Museum of Art about making a modern interpretation of the worlds oldest twenty sided die.
+Over a decade ago one of our customers put us in touch with the Metropolitan Museum of Art about making a modern interpretation of the worlds oldest twenty sided die.

 This die was originally collected by Reverend Chauncey Murch, who found the piece while serving as a Missionary in Egypt between 1883 and 1906.
 It was originally crafted some time during the 2nd or 3rd century B.C. putting it at towards the end of the Ptolemaic Period.
 Upon Reverend Murch’s death the die was purchase by the Metropolitan Museum of Art in 1910.